sachihiko/illumio-coding-challenge/README.md

 # Optimization
 My first thought when solving this problem was to organize the rules into a trie-like data structure with the "alphabet":
 {directions, protocols, digits} where directions = {"inbound", "outbound"}, protocols = {"tcp, "udp"}, and digits are in the range [0,9] inclusive.
 Retrieval of the port and IP Address would be done by digit-by-digit.
 However, I hadn't thought of a way to implement this efficiently in the given time and instead opted for creating a dictionary that mapped direction and protocol combinations to port and IP address combinations.
-Since the values in the dictionary were sets, checking if a rule exists can be done in constant time, at the cost of linearly increasing memory.
-However, the actual speed of the algorithm would depend on the hashing function in use.
+The result of this was a solution taking linear time for validation, and linear space for initialization.

 In retrospect, to implement the more efficient trie-like data structure, I would have converted each value to to have the same number of digits (i.e. port = 8080 -> 08080, ip_address = 0.0.0.0 -> 000000000000) so that a distinction could be made when going on to the next numerical value (i.e. from port to ip_address).
 Values for direction and protocol could be encoded with 0 or 1.
-This would greatly reduce the space complexity for initialization, at the cost of accept_package having logarithmic time.
-Overall, this implementation would likely be far more optimal than the solution I've provided in this challenge.
+This would increase the space complexity for initialization but reduce the runtime of accept_package to a logarithmic function.

 # Team Preference
 I would like to work in the data team at Illumio.